RahulSChand/gpu_poor/README.md

 ```

 #### Why are the results wrong?
 The results can vary depending on your model, input data, cuda version & what quant you are using & it is impossible to predict exact values.
 I have tried to take these into account & make sure the results arr withing 500MB.
-Sometimes the answers might be very wrong in which case please open an issue here: https://github.com/RahulSChand/gpu_poor
+Sometimes the answers might be very wrong in which case please open an issue